kevbite/kevbite.github.io/_posts/2021-08-01-syncing-files-between-openmediavault-and-microsoft-azure-blob-storage-with-rclone.md

 az group create --location WestEurope --name rg-my-backup
 ```

 Then we'll need to create a storage account, the name of the storage account has to be globally unique across all storage accounts.
-So to start with we'll need to choose a unique name and check it's available.
+So to start with we'll choose a unique name and check it's available.

 ```bash
 az storage account check-name --name stmybackupf722170c